Skip to content

 Eurasian scops owl

 The Eurasian scops owl is a small bird in the Strigidae family.
-It's breeding range stretches from southern Europe to Southern Siberia and into western Himalayas.
+Its breeding range stretches from southern Europe to Southern Siberia and into the western Himalayas.

 During winter, it migrates south of the Sahara Desert in Africa.
 This species was formally described by Swedish naturalist Carl Linnaeus back in 1758.

-They have ear tufts on their head which are actually feathers used for camouflage among tree branches; they also provide visual communication between other owls nearby - an important part of survival.
+They have ear tufts on their head, which are actually feathers used for camouflage among tree branches; they also provide visual communication with other owls nearby – an important part of survival.

 The Eurasian Scops Owl typically eats insects such as crickets, beetles and moths found around its habitat.

-These birds make sure that our environment stays balanced with nature by keeping insect populations down.
+These birds ensure our environment stays balanced with nature by keeping insect populations down.

 Scientific classification: